-- Share with parents that the American Academy of Pediatrics (AAP) recommends limiting screen use to not more than 1 hour per day of high-quality programs for children aged 2 to 5 years.
+- Share with parents that the American Academy of Pediatrics recommends limiting screen time to not more than 1 hour per day of high-quality programs for children aged 2 to 5 years.
 Parents should watch media with their children to help them connect the programs they view to the world around them.
 AAP also recommends: designating media-free times together, such as dinner or driving; and media-free locations at home, such as bedrooms.

 - In your classroom, display photographs of children and their families engaging in physical activities.